andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Registration_Normalization.rst

 Overview
 ***************

-The last part of preprocessing is **Registration** and **Normalization**.
-These two steps, although distinct, are packaged together as a single step in the FEAT GUI's ``Registration`` tab.
 Although most people's brains are similar - everyone has a cingulate gyrus and a corpus callosum, for instance - there are also differences in brain size and shape.
 As a consequence, if we want to do a group analysis we need to ensure that each voxel for each subject corresponds to the same part of the brain.
 If we are measuring a voxel in the visual cortex, for example, we would want to make sure that every subject's visual cortex is in alignment with each other.

 This is done by **Registering** and **Normalizing** the images.
 Just as you would fold clothes to fit them inside of a suitcase, each brain needs to be transformed to have the same size, shape, and dimensions.
 We do this by normalizing (or **warping**) to a **template**.
 A template is a brain that has standard dimensions and coordinates - standard, because most researchers have agreed to use them when reporting their results.
-That way, if you warp your brains to that template and find an effect at coordinates X=3, Y=20, Z=42, someone else who has warped their data to the same template can check their results against yours.
-These dimensions and coordinates of the template brain are also referred to as **standardized space**.
+That way, if you normalize your data to that template and find an effect at coordinates X=3, Y=20, Z=42, someone else who has warped their data to the same template can check their results against yours.
+The dimensions and coordinates of the template brain are also referred to as **standardized space**.

 .. figure:: MNI_Template.png